Vannozza dei Cattanei: Cardinal Borgia's lover and marriages

 After her relationship with Borgia ended, Vannozza was able to devote herself more attention to her married life: thus around 1482 Ottaviano, son of Giorgio della Croce, was born, but in 1486, within a few days of each other, both her husband and son died.
 At 44 years of age, Vannozza was once again a widow.
 Borgia did not lose heart and in a few weeks he once again arranged the marriage of the mother of many of his children, planning for her what would have been by far the most successful union.
 On 8 June 1486 Vannozza married Carlo Canale (?-1500) from Mantua, a learned humanist, with a profound knowledge of literature and poetry, he had been chamberlain of Cardinal Francesco Gonzaga for many years.
 The new marriage marked in some way a turning point in Vannozza's life, who together with her husband and children decided to leave the palace in Piazza Pizzo di Merlo, given to her by Borgia at the beginning of their relationship, to move to a new home in Piazza Branca.

 During the summer or rest periods, the family loved to stay in a large villa in the Suburra district, today's Monti district, where there is still a staircase called Salita dei Borgia.
 Carlo Canale soon became genuinely and unconditionally attached to the children of Cardinal Borgia, especially to little Lucrezia, to whom he transmitted all his love for the humanities, initiating her to the study of Greek, Latin, poetry and the arts in general.
 At this point the strictly sentimental bond between Borgia and Vannozza could be said to have ended.
 However, in the years to come, a bond of deep affection and esteem would remain between the two, of which the fundamental glue was the visceral love that both felt for their children, even though they were destined to troubled and often painful existences.

-American author G. J. Meyer claims that the birth dates of their four children in comparison with Alexander's known whereabouts actually preclude him having fathered any of them.